The Rogue Prince of Persia: Release

 The game was officially announced during the Triple-i Initiative showcase in April 2024.
 While set to be released through Steam's early access program on May 14, 2024, the surprise release of Supergiant Games' Hades II on May 6 led Evil Empire to push back the release of The Rogue to later in the month, stating "We are not prideful enough to ignore the implications of that, and we truly believe that this short delay is the best decision for us and our Early Access journey.
 We also want to give Hades 2 a head start before we start running, it's only fair."
 The early access version included only one of the three acts planned for the final game.
 The second act was added as a part of The Second Act update in November 2024.
 The game was released in full on August 20, 2025.
-It will be released on Nintendo Switch and Nintendo Switch 2 on December 16, 2025.
+It was released on Nintendo Switch and Nintendo Switch 2 on December 16, 2025.

+Reception

+The game received "generally favorable" reviews according to Metacritic.

+Writing for PC Gamer, Jody Macgregor described the game as a "roguelite mash-up of Dead Cells and Hades", and praised the game's combat and movement systems, adding that "smooth action blends seamlessly into smooth traversal, making this the better modern 2D Prince of Persia".
+Joel Franey from GamesRadar also praised its gameplay and its ligne claire art style, though he found that the game did not innovate enough, concluding that the game may be "a bit too conventional for its own good, lacking any real unique qualities in a crowded market", and noting that it had "no ambition to outreach or even simply match" its competitors.